PARKJUNHO7265/SignLanguage_Recognition_Model/README.md

 <h3>For what?</h3>

-As a result of the 2017 survey of the people who have deafness,
+According to the result of the 2017 survey of the people who have deafness,

 69.3% of all respondents responded that sign language was the most used communication method.